-Associate in Applied Science, Advanced Design and Manufacturing - Drafting Design Option Degree Type A.A.S.
-Student Learning Outcomes
+Associate in Applied Science, Advanced Design and Manufacturing - CAD/CAM Option

+Degree Type A.A.S.

-Graduates of the Advanced Design & Manufacturing Program will be able to:
+Graduates of the Advanced Design $\ensuremath{\mathfrak{E}}$ Manufacturing Program will be able to:

 - Demonstrate proper use of precision measurement tools to accurately inspect and document the features of a part.
 (ADM 101) (ADM 155) (ADM 261) - Read and interpret industry-standard technical drawings & annotations of mechanical parts and assemblies.
-(ADM 110) (ADM 215)
+(ADM 110) (ADM 215) - Use 2D CAD software to produce industrystandard technical drawings of mechanical parts.
+(ADM 107) (DDT 220)